University-sponsored Student Health Insurance Plan through AIG

 - Coverage amount of US $500,000 or greater aggregate per lifetime

-- If coverage applies to international students: a combined benefit of US $50,000 for medical evacuation and repatriation of remains.
+- A combined benefit of US $100,000 for medical evacuation and repatriation of remains (for international students)

-The Pearce & Pearce student health insurance plan meets all additional insurance requirements for international students and dependents.
-In addition to the coverage requirements listed for graduate students, international students must have insurance that meets the following additional requirements:
+The University-sponsored Student Health Insurance Plan through AIG meets all additional insurance requirements for international students and dependents.
+In addition to the coverage requirements listed for graduate students, international students must have insurance that meets the following requirements:

 - Part of a group benefits program offered to enrolled students by a designated sponsor, or